-KU Aerospace Engineering is an international leader in aerospace education committed to developing a global community of choice for students, educators and researchers by strategically aligning teaching, research and service missions.
-A world class graduate and undergraduate education focused on designing, simulating, building, testing and flying aerospace vehicles is provided.
-The department invests in research infrastructure and chooses outstanding students, faculty and staff to conduct basic and applied research of relevance to aerospace vehicles and systems.
-The department supports the aerospace profession by educating the public, by maintaining the KU aerospace short course program and by advising policy-makers in government, industry and disciplinary professional organizations.
+KUAE fosters a world-class community of choice for students, educators, researchers and industry partners by strategically aligning our teaching, research and service missions to prepare students for successful professional careers by providing them with foundational knowledge in and experience with aerospace engineering disciplines and interdisciplinary systems integration, while advancing the state-of-the-art.
+A world-class graduate and undergraduate education focused on designing, simulating, building, testing, and flying aerospace vehicles is provided.
+The department invests in research infrastructure and chooses outstanding students, faculty, and staff to conduct basic and applied research of relevance to aerospace vehicles and systems.
+The department supports the aerospace profession by educating the public, by maintaining the KU aerospace short-course program, and by advising policy-makers in government, industry, and disciplinary professional organizations.

 The Aerospace Engineering Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET.(http://www.abet.org/)